IT4063C/IT4063C.github.io/content/course-notes/8.ml/index.md

 xxx
 If we take filtering spam emails as an example, we can define the following:
 - **Tasks T**: Filtering the spam emails.
-- **Experience E**: the emails we feed to the algorithm and whether users have flagged them as spam, in conjunction with the algorithm's actions on that data
+- **Experience E**: the labelled emails from users; whether the email is spam or not.
 - **Performance measure P**: the ratio of emails that are correctly classified as spam or not spam. xxx